 - The destination for SNMP traps is the IP address of the trap receiver, which is the IP address of the probe system to which you add the SNMP Trap Receiver sensor.

 This depends on your environment.
 Here are some guidelines:

 - If your network is publicly accessible, you might want to use SNMP v3, which has encryption and secure access.
 However, this also adds overhead, which results in less performance.

 - If your network is isolated or well-protected behind firewalls, the lower security level of SNMP v1 or SNMP v2c might be sufficient.

 - If you have a lot of devices to monitor, SNMP v2c is preferable since it has a shorter scanning interval and supports 64-bit counters.

 Make sure to set the same SNMP version in the PRTG settings (for example, in the root group settings) as in the target device.
 If you select an SNMP version that is not supported by the server or target device, you receive an error message.
 These error messages often do not explicitly say that you are using the wrong SNMP version and only provide minimum information, such as cannot connect.
 Similar errors occur when community strings, user names, or passwords do not match.

-For more information about basic requirements for SNMP monitoring, see this Knowledge Base article: My SNMP sensors don’t work.
+For more information about basic requirements for SNMP monitoring, see the Knowledge Base: My SNMP sensors don’t work.
 What can I do?